themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 The purpose of this step is to prepare a copper plate for the GANS harvesting process.
 We using  copper because of its unique qualities and an economical way to get up and running, later you can experiment with other materials.

 ### Ingredients
+  - copper plate 150x75x0.5mm
   - tin snips or electric hand drill with 4mm bit
-  - copper plate 150x75x0.5mm
+  - side cutters
+  - needle nose pliers
   - caustic soda crystals
   - boiling (distilled) water
   - steam bath container with lid